neilsen-ngoi/neilsen-ngoi/README.md

 💬 Ask me about

 My final group project at Dev Academy!
 I had a blast collaborating with my team, and embraced the struggle of stretching my knowledge even further with Auth0, Multer, and many-to-many relational databases.
-⚡ Fun fact:

-I once got to swim with seals out at Tutukaka - I can confirm they play just like dogs!
 📫 How to reach me:

 Feel free to DM me on LinkedIn, or get in touch via email!